Brucella anthropi

 Brucella anthropi is a bacterium.
+Before 2020 it was listed as Ochrobactrum anthropi.
+This change in nomenclature has been disputed.
 The type strain is strain CIP 82.115 (= CIP 14970 = NCTC 12168 = LMG 3331).
-O. anthropi strains are rod-shaped, aerobic, gram-negative, non-pigmented and motile by means of peritrichous flagella.
+B. anthropi strains are rod-shaped, aerobic, gram-negative, non-pigmented and motile by means of peritrichous flagella.
+One strain is able to break down Piracetam.

 They are emerging as major opportunistic pathogens.